holochain/docs-pages/src/concepts/6_modifying_and_deleting_data.md

 Data in a Holochain app is immutable for a few reasons:

-* The user's **source chain** is immutable because most apps will require a full audit history in order to validate new entries.
+* The user's **source chain** is immutable because many apps will require a full audit history in order to validate new entries.
 * The **DHT** is immutable for a similar reason; it needs to witness users' activity to detect attempts to modify their source chains.
-* The DHT is also immutable because it greatly simplifies and speeds up data syncing.
-Mutable distributed databases often require complex syncing protocols that reduce performance.
+* The DHT is also immutable because it makes data syncing faster, simpler, and more reliable.
+Mutable distributed databases often require complex coordination protocols that reduce performance.

 But developers expect to be able to do CRUD (create, read, update, delete) as a basic feature of a database; this is an important part of most apps.
 So how do we do this on Holochain?